Skip to content

 Walk for Wellbeing Groups

-The ATSP pilot is supporting the Social Prescribers at Bosvena Health to lead an active walk on the 1st and 3rd Thursday of every month.
-The walk is friendly and fully accessible.
-It is suitable for beginners and those with mobility issues, walking over easy ground at a steady pace.
-If you are concerned about mobility issues, please let them know as they can support.
+The ATSP pilot supported the Social Prescribers at Bosvena Health to lead an active walk on the 1st and 3rd Thursday of every month.
+The walk was friendly and fully accessible.
+It was suitable for beginners and those with mobility issues, walking over easy ground at a steady pace.

 British Cycling: